-Due from/to other funds and governments - Activity between funds that is outstanding at the end of the year not related to the provision of utility services is reported as due from or due to other funds.
+Due from/to other funds and governments - Activity between other funds and governments that is outstanding at the end of the year, not related to the provision of utility services, is reported as due from or due to other funds and governments.

 Allowance for doubtful accounts - A reserve has been established for uncollectible accounts receivable based on actual historical write-off trends and knowledge of specific circumstances that indicate collection of an account may be unlikely.
-As of December 31, 2020 and 2019, the Fund's allowance for doubtful accounts was \$728,885 and \$406,632, respectively.
+As of December 31, 2021 and 2020, the Fund's allowance for doubtful accounts was \$974,384 and \$728,885, respectively.